 Who Should Attend

-You will not need to provide patients for this weekend.
+You will not need to provide patients for this course.
 However, you are required to bring at least one mounted, documented case for round table discussion and treatment planning and for occlusal adjustment on your casts.

 Fred McIntyre, D.D.S., M.S., Clinical Professor Emeritus of Restorative Dentistry at SUNY Buffalo; Diplomate, American Board of Prosthodontics.
 Dr. McIntyre has been active in research, has published several articles in refereed publications and has lectured on the subject of occlusion and esthetics at all levels of dental education.
 He is a consultant for Great Lakes Orthodontics and Chief of Prosthodontics at Buffalo VA Hospital.

 Eric Schiffman, D.D.S., M.S., Associate Professor and Director, Division of TMD and Orofacial Pain, Department of Diagnostic and Surgical Sciences, University of Minnesota, School of Dentistry.

 Certificate Program in Contemporary Restorative and Esthetic Dentistry

 The University of Minnesota Continuing Dental Education Program is pleased to offer a unique Certificate Program in Contemporary Restorative and Esthetic Dentistry.
-Dentists may earn a university diploma in contemporary restorative and esthetic dentistry, in addition to mastership credit for the Academy of General Dentistry and continuing education credit for relicensure requirements.
+Dentists may earn a university certificate in contemporary restorative and esthetic dentistry, in addition to mastership credit for the Academy of General Dentistry and continuing education credit for relicensure requirements.

-Prerequisite: Successful completion of the Postgraduate Program in Contemporary Restorative Dentistry: Level I
+Prerequisite: Successful completion of the Postgraduate Program in Contemporary & Esthetic Dentistry: Level I